zevenet/zlb/README.md

 # zlb
-This is the repository of Zevenet Load Balancer (next generation of Zen Load Balancer)
+This is the repository of Zevenet Load Balancer (next generation of Zen Load Balancer next generation)